FREE Estate Planning Seminars

 Who Will Receive Your Property?

-"Who should receive my property?" asked Helen to her attorney, Clara.
+"Who should receive my property?"
+Helen asked her attorney, Clara.
 "There are so many decisions to make.
 Since Morgan passed away, I need to make these decisions myself.
 Should I give property to the children outright or in trust?
 Is there a best age for them to receive the property?
 And what if one of them were to pass away before I do?
 The grandchildren are still too young to manage property.
 I also have made a loan to one of the children.
 Should I forgive that loan?
 And what about my dog Rover?
 Who will take care of Rover?"

 Beneficiaries of Your Will